Schema (psychology): Schematic processing

 Through the use of schemata, a heuristic technique to encode and retrieve memories, the majority of typical situations do not require much strenuous processing.
 People can quickly organize new perceptions into schemata and act without effort.
 The process, however, is not always accurate, and people may develop illusory correlations, which is the tendency to form inaccurate or unfounded associations between categories, especially when the information is distinctive.

-Nevertheless, schemata can influence and hamper the uptake of new information, such as when existing stereotypes, giving rise to limited or biased discourses and expectations, lead an individual to "see" or "remember" something that has not happened because it is more believable in terms of his/her schema.
+Nevertheless, schemata can influence and hamper the uptake of new information, such as when existing stereotypes, giving rise to limited or biased discourses and expectations, lead an individual to "see" or "remember" something that has not happened because it is more believable in terms of their schema.
 For example, if a well-dressed businessman draws a knife on a vagrant, the schemata of onlookers may (and often do) lead them to "remember" the vagrant pulling the knife.
 Such distortion of memory has been demonstrated.
 (See below.)
 Furthermore, it has also been seen to affect the formation of episodic memory in humans.
 For instance, one is more likely to remember a pencil case in an office than a skull, even if both were present in the office, when tested on certain recall conditions.

 Schemata are interrelated and multiple conflicting schemata can be applied to the same information.
 Schemata are generally thought to have a level of activation, which can spread among related schemata.
 Through different factors such as current activation, accessibility, priming, and emotion, a specific schema can be selected.

 Accessibility is how easily a schema can come to mind, and is determined by personal experience and expertise.
 This can be used as a cognitive shortcut, meaning it allows the most common explanation to be chosen for new information.

 With priming (an increased sensitivity to a particular schema due to a recent experience), a brief imperceptible stimulus temporarily provides enough activation to a schema so that it is used for subsequent ambiguous information.
 Although this may suggest the possibility of subliminal messages, the effect of priming is so fleeting that it is difficult to detect outside laboratory conditions.

 Background research

 Frederic Bartlett

 The original concept of schemata is linked with that of reconstructive memory as proposed and demonstrated in a series of experiments by Frederic Bartlett.
 Bartlett began presenting participants with information that was unfamiliar to their cultural backgrounds and expectations while subsequently monitoring how they recalled these different items of information (stories, etc).
 Bartlett was able to establish that individuals' existing schemata and stereotypes influence not only how they interpret "schema-foreign" new information but also how they recall the information over time.
-One of his most famous investigations involved asking participants to read a Native American folk tale, "The War of the Ghosts", and recall it several times up to a year later.
+One of his most famous investigations involved asking participants to read a Chinook folk tale, "The War of the Ghosts", and recall it several times up to a year later.
 All the participants transformed the details of the story in such a way that it reflected their cultural norms and expectations, i.e. in line with their schemata.
 The factors that influenced their recall were: